 2nddrive:$1$9Xp:502:501:example:/home/example/public_html/2ndDrive:/bin/ftpsh example:$1$nsk:502:501::/home/example:/bin/bash ftp::14:50::/home/example/public_ftp:/bin/ftpsh example_logs:$1$nsk:502:501:example:/usr/local/apache/domlogs/example:/bin/ftpsh

-I’ve trimmed the long password hashes so the text can fit above, but you should see I’ve highlighted in red the 2ndDrive FTP user we created, and it belongs to the example cPanel user and the home directory is set to /home/example/public_html/2ndDrive
+I’ve trimmed the long password hashes so the text can fit above, but you should see I’ve bolded the 2ndDrive FTP user we created, and it belongs to the example cPanel user and the home directory is set to /home/example/public_html/2ndDrive

 - Now edit the /etc/proftpd/example file using this command:

-Now use your arrow keys to navigate in the vi text-editor till the /home/ line of our new FTP user.
+Now use your arrow keys to navigate in the vi text-editor to the /home/ line of our new FTP user.

-Hit i on your keyboard to enter INSERT mode, and edit this line to read /home2/example/2ndDrive
+Hit “i” on your keyboard to enter INSERT mode, and edit this line to read

 Then hit ESC to exit INSERT mode, and then Shift ZZ to save the file